Financial Advisor: Job Description

 Quick Facts About Financial Advisors

-- The U.S. Bureau of Labor Statistics (BLS) predicted its job outlook will be much faster than the average for all occupations through 2024 and therefore designated it a "Bright Outlook" occupation.
+- The U.S. Bureau of Labor Statistics (BLS) predicted financial advisors' job outlook will be much faster than the average for all occupations between 2016 and 2026, and therefore designates it a "Bright Outlook" occupation.

 A Day in a Financial Advisor's Life

-These typical job duties come from online ads for financial advisor positions found on Indeed.com:
+These typical job duties come from online ads for jobs found on Indeed.com:

 - "Recommend investment products and services that are suitable for prospects and clients based on their objectives, resources, time horizon, risk profile, and preferences"